 15 Ways of Disagreeing with Style

-“I defeat my enemies by making them my friends” – Daial Lama.
+“I defeat my enemies when I make them my friends” – Dalai Lama.

-Quite often I am subject to or part of some major disagreements and heated debates online.
+Quite often I am subject to or part of heated debates online.
+Why?

-While I am in Internet publishing for over fifteen years now and have done basically everything
+First off: who am I?
+I am in Internet publishing for over 20 years now.

 - written about almost every topic